Life in the Pandemic: Dealing with COVID-19’s Obstruction

 This student talks about their financial challenges in not

-the first stimulus check since some college
+receiving the first stimulus check since some college

 students did not qualify.
 Their parent’s undocumented